 Tip: Every Thursday David does the school run which means every Thursday my day is a bit longer and isn’t “disrupted” by the school run.
 If this is possible, do it!
 It doesn’t have to be your partner but if you have grandparents who can help or a friend, or even use aftercare one day a week.

 13h30 – 14h30: School run.
-It is currently only an hour but before I started using Cool (kids’) Cabs the school run used to take me up to 3 hours some days.
+It is currently only an hour but before I started using a school transport service for the school run used to take me up to 3 hours some days.

 The rest of the afternoon depends on the day of the week.
 The girls have dancing, Jack and Emma have horse riding.
 So my work time becomes very disrupted from 13h30.